 Nail trimming is an important part of the grooming ritual for a healthy dog.
-How often nails need clipping depends on how much time your dog walks on hard surfaces, which wear them down naturally.
+How often nails need clipping depends on how much time your dog walks on hard surfaces, which naturally wear them down.

 If a dog spends most of the time indoors, its nails need to be monitored regularly.

 Healthy dog nails are trimmed to an optimal length.
 You shouldn’t be able to hear any scratching or tapping noises on a hard surface due to the nails touching it.
 When the dog is in a standing position, the claws should not touch the floor.

 Healthy nails keep their natural appearance without any nail discoloration or misshaping.

 Unhealthy nails can present fungus, misshaping, discoloration spots.

 When nails are left to grow uncontrolled they can become painful and disfiguring; in time, they can cause the paws to become splayed and twisted.

 Long nails tend to curl and will affect a dog’s walking and posture.
 Complications and health issues would include hip, elbow, foot pain, and deformities.

 This can have long-lasting effects on its mental wellbeing, developing anxiety to activities that require movement.

 Pain can make anyone irascible and it’s no wonder that a dog in pain whenever it needs to walk, will display signs of aggressivity.